Seolhun/vue-example/ch4/README.md

 # Dom interaction

 This chapter is 'Dom interaction using VueJS'.
-If you want to change Dom continuously, this chapter is helpful.
+If you want to change Dom following condition, this chapter is helpful.

 1. if state
 - v-if, v-else, v-else-if(VueJS 2.1)